-- Central Bank and Government Bond positions; - Cash balances with correspondent banks; - Positive net market values of FX spot contracts with a counterparty or client in excess of posted collateral
+- Central bank placements and government bond positions; - Cash balances with correspondent banks; - Positive net market values of FX spot contracts with a counterparty or client in excess of posted collateral - Intra-day credit facilities with settlement risk characteristics and further described in section below

 The Bank assumes limited credit risk exposures related to the handling and placing of its excess liquidity.
 The Bank's assets primarily consist of a portfolio of liquid government bonds of high credit quality.
 The holdings have short maturities, and all qualify as Level 1 High Quality Liquid Assets (HQLA).
 In addition, cash placements are made with approved central banks and serves both as HQLA and regulatory reserves.
-The bond portfolio - together with any cash placements made with approved central banks - amount to minimum 90% of the asset allocation with the remaining 10% kept with a limited number of correspondent banks to enable the handling of the client-driven transactions.
+The bond portfolio - together with any cash placements made with approved central banks - amount to minimum 85% of the asset allocation with the remaining 15% kept with a limited number of correspondent banks to enable the handling of the client-driven transactions.
 The correspondent banks almost exclusively have a credit rating of AA to A, leading to a relatively low credit risk.